bernhardkenbelisario-jpg/2eceaPA3/README.md

+# Pandas Data Slicing and Subsetting Laboratory

+A Python-based data manipulation repository demonstrating how to perform positional indexing, label-based slicing, and Boolean filtering on a dataset using the **Pandas** library in Jupyter Notebook.

+---

 ## Intended Learning Outcomes

 * **Load Data:** Read structured CSV datasets into a Pandas DataFrame without altering original files.
 * **Positional & Label Indexing:** Extract subsets of rows and columns using `.iloc[]` and label array indexing.
 * **Boolean Filtering:** Search and query specific records based on column conditions using conditional statements and `.isin()`.
 * **Data Subset Extraction:** Generate targeted DataFrames while preserving source data integrity and row order.

+---

 ## Dataset Overview